Consider mortgage financing without equity for young families

 Katrin Straub

-The desire for one's own home is strong, but the savings account is empty.
-For many young families, a mortgage without equity seems to be the only way into their own home.
-This article explains how a so-called full financing can work, what requirements you need to meet, and how to minimize the risks.
+The desire for their own home is strong, but savings are depleted.
+For many young families, financing a home without equity seems to be the only way to move into their own home.
+This article explains how so-called full financing can work, which conditions you need to meet, and how to minimize the risks.

 The topic in brief and concise terms

-A mortgage without equity (full financing) covers the purchase price and ancillary costs, but leads to higher interest rates and stricter credit requirements.
+A mortgage without equity (full financing) covers the purchase price and additional costs, but leads to higher interest rates and stricter credit requirements.

-Requirements include a high, stable income, an excellent SCHUFA credit report, and often a second borrower.
+Requirements include a high, secure income, an excellent SCHUFA report, and often a second borrower.

-Life insurance and disability insurance are essential to protect the family from financial risks.
+Taking out life and disability insurance is essential to protect your family from financial risks.

-A mortgage without equity means that the bank finances the entire purchase price as well as the additional costs.
+A construction financing without equity means that the bank finances the entire purchase price plus additional costs.
 These additional costs can amount to up to 15 per cent of the purchase price depending on the federal state.
 This is often referred to as 110 per cent financing.
-For banks, this represents an increased risk, which is why they examine the financial situation of applicants particularly thoroughly.
-An interest rate surcharge of up to one percentage point compared to financing with equity is common.
-This model is mainly intended for young families who have a high, secure income but have not yet been able to build up significant savings.
-The precise conditions for such financing are crucial to the success of the project.
+For banks, this poses an increased risk, which is why they thoroughly examine the financial situation of the applicants.
+An interest surcharge of up to one percentage point compared to financing with equity is common.
+This model is primarily intended for young families who have a high, secure income but have not yet been able to build up significant reserves.
+The exact conditions for such financing are crucial for the success of the project.

 Check requirements: Who qualifies for the loan?

-Banks offer full financing only under strict conditions to minimise their risk of default.
-An excellent credit rating, evidenced by a SCHUFA score of over 97%, is a basic requirement.
-In addition, an above-average and stable household income is expected; being a civil servant or having a secure job are ideal conditions here.
-Many institutions require two partners to sign the loan agreement to spread the risk across two incomes.
-Young applicants under the age of 40 are preferred because they have a long remaining working life ahead of them.
-A detailed household calculation is essential to demonstrate the long-term viability of the instalments.
-Meeting these criteria is the first step on the path to securing financing approval.
+Banks grant full financing only under strict conditions to minimise their risk of default.
+An excellent credit rating, evidenced by a SCHUFA score of over 97 percent, is a basic requirement.
+In addition, an above-average and stable household income is expected; having civil servant status or an unnoticeable position are ideal circumstances here.
+Many institutions require two partners to sign the credit agreement, to spread the risk over two incomes.
+Young applicants under 40 years of age are preferred, as they have a long remaining working life ahead of them.
+A detailed household calculation is essential to demonstrate the long-term affordability of the repayments.
+Meeting these criteria is the first step on the way to obtaining financing approval.

-The total cost of buying a house goes far beyond just the property price.
-The additional purchase costs are a significant factor that need to be included in a full financing plan.
-These costs are made up of several items that vary depending on the region and purchase price.
-A precise calculation is crucial for the property loan without equity.
+The total cost of buying a house goes far beyond the mere property price.
+The additional purchase costs are a significant factor that must be financed when taking out a full mortgage.
+These consist of several items that vary depending on the region and purchase price.
+An accurate calculation is crucial for the real estate loan without equity.

-Here is a list of the typical additional costs:
+Here is a list of typical additional costs:

-• Property transfer tax: Depending on the federal state, this amounts to between 3.5 and 6.5 percent of the purchase price.
+• Property transfer tax: Depending on the federal state, this is between 3.5 and 6.5 percent of the purchase price.

-• Notary and land registry costs: For notarizing the purchase contract and registering it in the land registry, about 1.5 to 2 percent are incurred.
+• Notary and land registry costs: Around 1.5 to two percent are incurred for notarizing the purchase contract and registering it in the land registry.

-• Broker's commission: If a broker is involved, the buyer and seller share the commission, with the buyer's share often being around 3.57 percent.
+• Brokerage fee: If a broker is involved, the buyer and seller share the fee, with the buyer's share often being about 3.57 percent.

-• Possible surveyor costs: A valuation report can cost between 500 and 1,000 euros.
+• Potential surveyor costs: Costs for a valuation survey can range from 500 to 1,000 euros.

-For a purchase price of 400,000 euros, these additional costs can quickly reach a total of 40,000 to 60,000 euros.
-These additional costs must be considered when planning the financing amount to realistically assess the financial burden.
+With a purchase price of 400,000 euros, these additional costs can quickly reach a total of 40,000 to 60,000 euros.
+These extra costs must be taken into account when planning the financing amount to realistically assess the financial burden.

 Securing risks: Foundation for the family's future

-A financial commitment as significant as a mortgage without equity requires comprehensive family protection.
-The loss of income due to death or disability can jeopardise the entire financing.
-Therefore, banks often require the conclusion of certain insurances as loan security.
-A term life insurance is often a prerequisite for granting the loan.
+Such a significant financial commitment as a mortgage without equity requires comprehensive family protection.
+The loss of income due to death or disability can jeopardize the entire financing.
+Therefore, banks often require the conclusion of specific insurances as loan security.
+A term life insurance is often a condition for granting the loan.

-1. Term Life Insurance: It safeguards the family in the event of the main earner’s death.
-The sum insured should at least cover the amount of the loan, so that the dependents can repay the credit and do not have to sell the house.
+1. Term life insurance: This protects the family in the event of the main earner's death.
+The sum insured should at least cover the loan amount so that the survivors can repay the loan and do not have to sell the house.

-2. Disability Insurance: This comes into play if a borrower is no longer able to practise their profession due to health reasons.
-It pays a monthly pension that helps to continue servicing the loan instalments and maintain the standard of living.
+2. Disability insurance: This comes into play if a borrower can no longer pursue their profession due to health reasons.
+It pays a monthly pension that helps to continue servicing the loan payments and maintain the standard of living.

-Taking out a term life insurance is often comparatively affordable for young people.
-These protections are not trivialities, but an essential component for a secure future in one's home.
+Taking out a term life insurance is often relatively affordable for young people.
+These protections are not a trivial matter, but an essential component for a secure future in your own home.

-A mortgage is a marathon, not a sprint, and often lasts over 30 years.
-The initial fixed interest period typically ends after ten or 15 years.
-At this point, there is usually still a significant outstanding balance, for which a follow-up financing is needed.
-The biggest risk here is the interest rate change.
+A mortgage is a marathon, not a sprint, often lasting over 30 years.
+The initial fixed interest rate period typically ends after ten or 15 years.
+At this point, there is usually a considerable remaining debt, for which a follow-up financing is required.
+The interest rate change risk is the greatest danger here.
 If interest rates have risen by then, the monthly payment for the remaining loan can be significantly higher.
-With full financing, the outstanding debt is particularly high after the initial phase, further exacerbating the interest rate risk.
-It is therefore advisable to make special repayments during the first term to reduce the outstanding balance as much as possible.
+With full financing, the remaining debt after the first phase is particularly high, further exacerbating the interest rate risk.
+Therefore, it is advisable to make special repayments during the initial term to reduce the remaining debt as much as possible.
 Forward planning helps to secure the second financing phase as well.

 FAQ